Golden pothos plant with heart-shaped trained vines and healthy variegated leaves showing proper pothos plant care

 Slow Growth or Leggy Vines

-Pothos may grow slowly or develop long, sparse vines if it isn’t getting enough light.
+Weak lighting can leave pothos with thin, stretched vines over time, a growth issue that also affects many plants covered in these snake plant growth and recovery guides.
 Move it to a brighter spot or use a grow light.
 With better lighting, your plant will produce fuller, healthier vines.

 Aquarium Pothos Basics